 Many people consider superannuation to be a different investment option in contrast to the investments they may make in their name.
 Nothing could be further from the truth.
 The investments that you make via your superannuation fund are virtually the same and behave in the same way as those made by you in your name.
 Superannuation funds can invest in cash, property and shares in the same way as other investors.
 The main difference is that superannuation earnings are generally taxed at a lower rate than those from investments made by individuals or by using trust or company structures.

-An SMSF can currently have up to four members.
+An SMSF can have no more than six members.
 Being a member of an SMSF requires you to actively participate in the fund’s investment, administration and management.
 In an SMSF, all members take on the responsibility and control of managing all of the members’ retirement savings.